-There are many default alerts that come with the vRealize Operations and from a new Management Pack installation and are enabled by default.
-You can disable the alerts that are not valuable to minimize an alert storm.
+There are many default alerts that come with the VMware Aria Operations and from a new Management Pack installation and are activated by default.
+You can deactivate the alerts that are not valuable to minimize an alert storm.

 If alerts that are not required are not disabled, they may cause potential performance issues over time

 Keep the combination of symptoms as simple and straightforward as possible to make them easily understood and more precise.
 Use a series of symptom definitions to describe the incremental levels of concern: warning, immediate, and critical.
 Create actionable alerts for better remediation.

 Use the Wait Cycle and Cancel Cycle to change sensitivity

 Configure wait cycle and cancel cycle to avoid overlapping and gaps between alerts.

 Using actionable recommendations help resolve the issue quicker by providing the ability to have one-click actions to respond to infrastructure issues.

 Select the alerts not needed and deactivate what is non-actionable.